MicrosoftDocs/azure-devops-yaml-schema/task-reference/vsbuild-v1.md

 **`configuration`** - **Configuration**<br>
 Type: string.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the configuration you want to build such as debug or release.
+Specify the configuration you want to build such as `debug` or `release`.

+Tip: Declare a build variable such as `BuildConfiguration` on the Variables tab (selecting Allow at Queue Time) and reference it here as `$(BuildConfiguration)`.
+This way you can modify the platform when you queue the build and enable building multiple configurations.
 <!-- :::editable-content-end::: -->

 :::moniker-end